Exact time-evolving resonant states for open double quantum-dot systems with spin degrees of freedom: Concluding remarks

 We have studied time-evolving resonant states in an open double quantum-dot system with spin degrees of freedom as well as both on-dot and interdot Coulomb interactions.
 By extending the Siegert boundary conditions to the two-electron case, we have derived non-Hermite effective Hamiltonians exactly, whereby we have obtained two-body resonance energies that depend on interaction parameters.

 We have constructed exact time-evolving two-body resonant states by solving the time-dependent Schr\"odinger equation under the initial condition of localized two electrons on the quantum dots.
 The exact solution indicates that the wave functions on the quantum dots decay exponentially in time and those on the external leads grow exponentially within a finite space interval that expands in time with the electron velocity.
 The exact solution also enables the calculation of the survival and transition probabilities of localized two electrons on the quantum dots.
 The decay in time of the probabilities is classified by taking initial states based on the $so(4)$-algebraic structure of the non-Hermite effective Hamiltonian.
+We note that our construction is restricted to systems with linear dispersion relations, which allows for an exact treatment of the interactions.
+In contrast, the Green's function method~\cite{Hatano-Ordonez_14JMP,Ordonez-Hatano_17JPA, Ordonez-Hatano_17Chaos,Hatano_21JPCS,Feshbach_58ARNS,Feshbach_58AP,Feshbach_62AP, Garmon-Petrosky-Simine-Segal_13FortschrPhys, Chakraborty-Sensarma_18PRB,Garmon-Noba-Ordonez-Segal_19PRD} is applicable to systems with non-linear dispersion relations, but in interacting cases, it typically requires perturbative calculations.
+We expect that the results that we exactly obtained for linear dispersion relations will serve as reference points for calculations by the Green's function method for non-linear dispersion relations.

 The purely exponential behavior of the time-evolving resonant states and the survival and transition probabilities is due to unbounded linear dispersion on the external leads.
 It was shown in the study of a quantum Zeno effect that the lower limit of the dispersion would result in deviations from the exponential behavior in a short-time regime~\cite{ Khalfin_68PZETF,Chiu-Sudarshan-Misra_77PRD,Petrosky-Tasaki-Prigogine_91PhysicaA,Petrosky-Ordonez-Prigogine_01PRA, Garmon-Petrosky-Simine-Segal_13FortschrPhys,Chakraborty-Sensarma_18PRB,Garmon-Noba-Ordonez-Segal_19PRD}.
 Quite recently, a collaborator and we have found that the Dirac mass-gap in unbounded dispersion relations induces a power-law decay of the survival probability in the long-time regime while preserving the exponential behavior in the short-time regime~\cite{Taira-Hatano-Nishino_2024preprint}.
 The strict step-function behavior in which the wave functions grow exponentially only within a finite interval is also due to the unbounded linear dispersion.
 Such behavior of the wave functions should be reproduced in the infinite-band limit of the time-evolving wave functions of open quantum systems with a finite-band dispersion~\cite{Petrosky-Ordonez-Prigogine_01PRA,Hatano-Ordonez_14JMP}.